Mantras and Meanings

 Om Aim Hrim Krim Chamundayai Vichche: The benefit of chanting this mantra is to facilitate the concentration of mind and for the speedy fulfillment of aspirations and desires, apart from attaining courage and energy.

-Om Aim Saraswatyai Namah: Aim is the bija of the deity Saraswati and responsible for bestowing wisdom and knowledge, she is often worshipped by people in creative arts.
+Om Aim Saraswatyai Namah: Aim is the bija of the deity Saraswati and is responsible for bestowing wisdom and knowledge, she is often worshipped by people in creative arts.
 It is believed she is involved with the creation of new ideas and things.

 Om Dram Om Guru Dattaya Namaha: This mantra is a means to sharpen your skills as a spiritual counselor and teacher (guru), as well as progress you along your own spiritual path.